Package 'luna'

 p

-SpatRaster with a single panchromatic layer at a higher spatial resolution than x
+Single-layer SpatRaster with the panchromatic band, at higher spatial resolution than x.

 method